 The Hibernation controller, on the other side, felt quite an unease to use.
-This tool allows you to take away the hibernation function from Windows, freeing up a few GB of space on your drive.
+This tool allows you to take away the hibernation function from Windows, freeing up a few GB on your drive.

 From the handy caption at the bottom of its page, I can derive some more info on the usefulness (or uselessness) of deactivating such a feature.
 However, I would have felt safer with additional info on the consequences of it.
 As an experienced user, I think it should be highlighted as the last resort optimization rather than a standard tweak.